Tyndrum

 Tyndrum (/taɪnˈdrʌm/; Taigh an Droma) is a small village in Scotland.
 Its Gaelic name translates as "the house on the ridge".
-It lies in Strathfillan, at the southern edge of Rannoch Moor.
+It lies in Strath Fillan, at the southern edge of Rannoch Moor.

 Location and facilities

 Tyndrum is a popular tourist village, and a noted stop on the A82 for road travellers to refresh at the Green Welly Stop or one of the several other cafés and hotels.
 There is a filling station.
 The village is on the West Highland Way, and has a campsite, hotel, bunkhouse and bed and breakfasts to accommodate walkers.

-Overshadowed by Ben Lui, a Munro, Tyndrum is built over the battlefield where Clan MacDougall defeated Robert the Bruce in 1306 CE, and supposedly took from him the Brooch of Lorn.
+Overshadowed by Ben Lui, a Munro, Tyndrum is built over the battlefield where Clan MacDougall defeated Robert the Bruce in 1306, and supposedly took from him the Brooch of Lorn.

 Railways

 The village is notable as a junction of transport routes.
 The West Highland Line railway from Glasgow splits approximately 5 mi to the south at Crianlarich, with one branch heading to Fort William and the other to Oban.
 Tyndrum has a station on each branch: Upper Tyndrum on the Fort William line and Tyndrum Lower on the Oban line.
 Thus unusually there are two stations serving the same small village, only a few hundred yards apart, but about 10 mi apart by rail.

 Indeed, Tyndrum is the smallest settlement in the UK with more than one railway station.
 This is partly a legacy of the history of the railways in the area, after two separate railways belonging to different railway companies were built through the village.
 However, the main reason is geography: splitting the line in Crianlarich allows the contours of the glen to be used to avoid very steep climbs heading north or west from Tyndrum.
 Roads mirror this division: the A82 from Glasgow to Fort William passes through Tyndrum, and the A85 to Oban splits off just north of the village.